Why Choose Us for Thyroid Cancer Treatment

 Many other health problems can also cause these signs.
 If you have any of these signs, see your doctor as soon as possible.

-- A family history of thyroid cancer
+- Having a family history of thyroid cancer

-- Having certain genetic conditions
+- Having certain genetic conditions:

 - Familial medullary thyroid cancer (FMTC)